-- 73. [Deleted]
+- 73. Power to prevent aircraft flying

 - 73A.
 Approval of persons to furnish reports

-- 74. [Deleted]
+- 74. Right of access to aerodromes and other places

-- 75. [Deleted]
+- 75. Obstruction of persons

 - 76. Enforcement of directions

 - 77. Fees

 - 78. Exercise of powers, etc., of the Minister outside Singapore

 - 79. Regulations by the Minister

 - 80. Penalties

-- 81. [Deleted]
+- 81. Extraterritorial effect of this Order

 - 82. Application of this Order to Singapore controlled aircraft not registered in Singapore

 - 83. Application of this Order to the Government and visiting forces, etc.

-- 84. [Deleted]
+- 84. Exemption from this Order

 - 85. Saving

 - 86. Application of this Order to certain types of aircraft

-- 87. [Deleted]
+- 87. Issue of air operator certificates

 - 87A.
 Issue of operations permit

 - 88. Mandatory reporting

 - 88A.
-[Deleted]
+Directives

 - 88B.
 Advisory circulars

 - 88C.
 Units of Measurement

 - 88D.
 Exemption from Requirements and Manuals of Standards

-- 88E.
-Manual of Standards Meteorological Service for International Air Navigation
+88E.
+Manual of Standards - Meteorological Service for International Air Navigation

-- 89. Saving and transitional The Schedules
+89. Saving and transitional

+The Schedules